 Depending on which museum you visited earlier in the afternoon, the order that you visit spots may vary, so consider this more a listing of places to visit instead of an exact walking guide.

 One spot that you definitely won’t want to miss is Point State Park.
-This is Pennsylvania’s most urban state park and is located on the spot where the Monogahela River and the Allegheny River from the Ohio River.
+This is Pennsylvania’s most urban state park and is located on the spot where the Monongahela River and the Allegheny River form the Ohio River.

 During the city’s early years, there was a series of French and English forts here.
 Today, an outline of Fort Pitt can be seen, along with the Fort Pitt Blockhouse, the oldest existing structure west of the Allegheny Mountains.
 You also won’t want to miss the great fountain at the confluence of the rivers.